AlexBocken/kanji/README.md

 ## Compounds
 Compounds are added to the last kanji learned to completely understand the compound.
 E.g. "週末" (Wochenende) is added at "週" (no. 340), not "末" (no. 230).

+## Fonts
+For Kanjis I'm using the IPAGothic font, for the stroke order I'm using Timothy Eyre's great font I found on [his website](https://www.nihilist.org.uk/).
+Please notice the license he has listed for this font.

+### Importing via apkg

+I've included an apkg file with the font files included as well as one apkg file without these font files.
+Choose the one you prefer, the one with fonts has the additional benefit of synchronising the fonts with other devices.

+### Importing via CrowdAnki

+Either install these fonts seperately or add the ttfs to your `collection.media` Anki folder as `_ipag.ttf` and `_KanjiStrokeOrders.ttf`.
+The latter method has the benefit of synchronising these fonts to your other devices as well.

+## License

+MIT